By guest: Karen Wade of Bessie Pearl Textiles

 Instead:

-• Purchase additional portable lights with soft boxes (for that nice, diffused light) to mimic sunlight on overcast or rainy days.
-These are what I use, and I love them!
-My bias tape is small but if you’re shooting a larger product, just get bigger soft box lights.
+- Purchase additional portable lights with soft boxes (for that nice, diffused light) to mimic sunlight on overcast or rainy days.
+Using the LINCO Photography Photo Table with soft box lights provides excellent results!
+My setup is compact, but if you’re working with larger products, opt for bigger soft boxes to ensure even and natural-looking lighting.

 Here’s the same product photo, taken with three different types of lighting so you can see how the diffused natural light and soft box lights make for the most even, well-lit photo.